XofEE/KZG-Marble-machine/README.md

 ## Summary

 This machine was built by [Xofee](https://twitter.com/Xofee3) in order to generate randomness to participate in the KZG ceremony.
 It uses chaos theory to capture entropy.
+The KZG Marble Machine is a physical device that generates random numbers using the natural randomness of marble movement.

+The KZG Ceremony is a public ritual aimed at providing a cryptographic foundation for Ethereum scaling efforts like proto-danksharding.

 If you want more information about the KZG Ceremony, you can find it on the dedicated [GitHub Pages](https://github.com/ethereum/kzg-ceremony).
 To see the machine in operation, go to this [video](https://www.youtube.com/watch?v=zKrcUxOeBF4).